soniasol/FreEM-SemiD-norm/README.md

 **FreEM-SemiD-norm** (French Early Modern Semi-Diplomatic Normalisation) refers both to:

 - a **normalisation model** (or *normalizer*), and
-- a **normalised corpus** used to develop it — a dataset of Middle French texts normalised according to semi-diplomatic guidelines.
+- the **normalised corpus** used to develop it — a dataset of Middle French texts normalised according to semi-diplomatic guidelines.

 ## How to cite our work

-- Our corpus:
+- Our corpus: [coming soon]
-- Our model:
+- Our model: [coming soon]
-- Our paper: [coming soon].
+- Our paper: [coming soon]

 ## License